CHN-beta/ovito/doc/manual/advanced_topics/clone_pipeline.rst

 The location where the output data appears in the three-dimensional scene can be controlled independently for each pipeline.
 Typically you don't want the data of the cloned pipeline to appear in the same spatial location as the data of the original pipeline.
-This is why the `Clone Pipeline` dialog provides the option to displace the copied pipeline along the x, y or z-axis so that the copy appears side by side with the original pipeline in the scene.
+This is why the `Clone Pipeline` dialog provides the option to displace the copied pipeline along the x, y, or z-axis so that the copy appears side by side with the original pipeline in the scene.

 Note that you can change the positioning of a pipeline object at any time using the :guilabel:`Move` and